Richard-Sti/taskmasterMPI.jl/README.md

 Please refer to inline documentation for detailed function parameters and usage.
 Similar example is included in the script `example.jl`.

-### Function Explanation: `work_delegation`

-The `work_delegation` function is designed to delegate tasks for parallel processing using MPI.

-#### Output:

-The function returns a `Vector{Vector{Any}}`, which is essentially a list of vectors.
-Each inner vector represents the result of a single task.
-For instance, if you pass in a list of 10 tasks, the function will return a list of 10 vectors, with each inner vector being the output of its corresponding task.

-#### Task Requirements:

-Each task should be a function that, when executed, returns a vector.
-This is a strict requirement, and even if there's no explicit output from a task, it should return an empty vector (`[]`).
-This ensures consistency in the output format, making post-processing and data extraction simpler.

 ## Authors

 - **Richard Stiskalek** ([richard.stiskalek@protonmail.com](mailto:richard.stiskalek@protonmail.com))